ptaconet/modisfast/README.md

 provides the MOD11A1.006 (MODIS/Terra Land Surface Temperature/Emissivity Daily L3 Global 1km SIN Grid V006) data in netCDF, subsetted for bands LST_Day_1km, LST_Night_1km, QC_Day, QC_Night, for each day between the 2017-01-01 and the 2017-01-30, and within the following bounding box (lon/lat): -5.41 8.84, -5.82 9.54.
 This package enables to build OPeNDAP (https) URLs given input parameters such as a data collection, region and time range of interst .
 These URLs can then be used to either download the data to your workspace or computer, or access the datacube directly as an R object (of class `ndcf4`, `raster`, `stars`, etc.)
 -->

+:warning: **`modisfast` is currently temporarily unavailable, due to a migration of some NASA OPeNDAP servers from DAP2 to DAP4.**

 ## Table of contents